-If you are here reading this blog, chances are you have come across either of the three common prompts:
+If you are here reading this blog, chances are you have come across either of the following common prompts:

 - No DMARC record